bstempi/vindinium-client/README.md

 Because the bot is started via reflection, there must be a default constructor.
 In order to allow people to do some initial set-up before the game, the `Bot` class should have a `setup()` method that gets called before the first server call.

 #### Alternate Game State Representation
 The game state representation used by the game isn't very pretty and makes certain tasks, such as indexing the location of mines on the map, a bit of a pain.
-It would be nice to provide an alternate game state that included the immutable parts separate from the mutable parts and that made use of `Map`s and `List`s to make traveral easier.
+It would be nice to provide an alternate game state that included the immutable parts separate from the mutable parts and that made use of `Map`s and `List`s to make traversal easier.

-#### Programatic Running of Games
+#### Programmatic Running of Games
 `Main` should expose some methods so that games can be started without a CLI.